sealingtech/EDCOP-SURICATA/README.md

   overlay: calico
   useHostNetworking: false
   hostNetworkingInterface1: eth0 #change this to physical interface name
-  hostNetworkingInterface2: eth1 #change this to physical interface name
+  hostNetworkingInterface2: eth1 #change this to physical interface name only used when inline
 ```

 ```